Theresa May Plans to Ask EU to Change Brexit Deal By Altering Irish Border Guarantee

 “There can be no change to the backstop.
 It was negotiated over 18 months with the U.K. and by the U.K.,” she said.

-Though Parliament is overwhelmingly opposed to May’s deal, lawmakers are divided over what to do instead — whether to brace for a “no-deal” Brexit or to try and rule it out.
+Although Parliament is overwhelmingly opposed to May’s Brexit deal, lawmakers are divided over what to do instead — whether to brace for a “no-deal” Brexit or to try and rule that out.

-Much of the business world says a no-deal Brexit would cause economic chaos by eliminating existing EU trade agreements and imposing tariffs, customs checks and other barriers between the U.K. and its main export market.
+Much of the business world says a no-deal Brexit would cause economic chaos by eliminating existing EU trade agreements and imposing tariffs, customs checks and other barriers between the U.K. and the EU, its main export market.

-To complicate matters further, the split between Brexiteers and pro-Europeans runs through both main parties, Conservatives and Labour.

-Conservatives from rival wings of the party proposed a compromise Tuesday that calls for Britain to seek a “new backstop” and an extended transition period of almost three years after March 29 so that Britain and the EU can work out a permanent new trade deal.

-The backstop proposal is one of more than a dozen amendments proposed by lawmakers that aim to alter the course of Britain’s departure.

-Others, backed by the main opposition Labour Party, seek to rule out a no-deal Brexit so Britain can’t tumble out of the bloc on March 29 without an agreement in place to cushion the shock.
+Opposition Labour party leader Jeremy Corbyn said his lawmakers would support amendments intended to “block a disastrous no-deal.”

+He said May had done nothing but “double down on her own defeated deal,” rather than seeking a compromise with lawmakers from all political viewpoints.

+Tuesday’s votes will not mark the end of Britain’s turmoil over Brexit.
+May said if she has not struck a new Brexit deal by Feb.
+13, Parliament would get to vote, again, on what should happen next.

-EU leaders have repeatedly urged Britain to clarify what kind of Brexit it wants and are watching to see which proposals — if any — get the backing of Parliament.
+EU leaders have repeatedly urged Britain to clarify what kind of Brexit it wants and are watching to see which proposals — if any — get the backing of the U.K. Parliament.

-“This is not a Brussels day, this is a London day,” said European Commission spokesman Margaritis Schinas.
-“We have the vote tonight and then we will take it from there.”
+“This is not a Brussels day, this is a London day,” said European Commission spokesman Margaritis Schinas. “(They) have the vote tonight and then we will take it from there.”